GiuseppeJBarbieri/UB-Hackathon/README.md

 # UB-Hackathon
-App to detect when a person has passed by using their heart rate.
+This application was made to help solve health related issues.

+Our primary objective was to figure out how to monitor someones vitals and alert a guardian if there hasn't been any movement by the tracked device or heart rate.

+This is a high fidelity prototype created in native Android.